 Willingness is also discussed, and it’s described as an openness to whatever shows up.
 It’s neither wanting nor controlling/avoiding.
 It’s about taking actions, even though they’re uncomfortable, that will contribute to the life that you want to live., and strategies are offered to help with actually doing that.

-The book also talks about evaluating thoughts not in terms of good or bad, but in terms of workability, and how it’s actually serving you.
+The book also talks about evaluating thoughts, not in terms of good or bad, but in terms of workability.
+How is it actually serving you?
 Other topics include what we can and can’t control (for instance, we can’t control our immediate thoughts and feelings), the self-stories that we create, gratitude, and thinking traps (cognitive distortions).